Bánh xèo • Vietnamese sizzling pancake

 • Whisk together all the ingredients for the batter, except the diced green onion.
 Add it in once the batter is fully mixed.

-TIP: we prefer a 10-inch pan that is not non-stick and has tall sides.
-This will help the fillings and batter at the bottom of the pan stay put when you’re swirling the pan in step 10.
+NOTE: I recommend a 10-inch pan that is not non-stick (e.g. stainless steel) and has tall sides.
+This will help the fillings stay put and allow the batter to stick to the sides of the pan when you’re swirling it, creating the thin crispy edges.
+A nonstick pan will cause all the batter to move around instead of sticking to the bottom and sides, resulting in a thicker bánh xèo.

-• Add a handful of white onion, arrange 2 slices of pork belly and 2 halves of shrimp evenly around the pan.
+• Add a few slices of pork belly and 2 halves of a shrimp evenly around the pan, and cook for about 30 seconds on each side.

-• Make sure your skillet is hot and the fillings are sizzling before adding the batter.
-Pour in 1/2 cup of batter, moving as you pour to cover the entire bottom of the pan.
+• Pour in 1/2 cup of batter, moving as you pour to cover the entire bottom of the pan.

-As soon as you pour the batter in, pick up the pan and swirl the extra batter around to cover the sides- you want a thin layer up on the side of the pan to get that super thin crispy edge.
+As soon as you pour the batter in, pick up the pan and swirl the extra batter around to coat the wall of the pan- you want a thin layer up on the side of the pan to get that super thin crispy edge.

 TIP: mix the batter up every time before you scoop so you don’t take all the green onions in one go!

-• Sprinkle about 2 tablespoons of mung beans and a handful of bean sprouts across the top.
+• Sprinkle about 2 tablespoons of mung beans, and add some white onion and a handful of bean sprouts across the top.

-• Put a lid over the pan, reduce heat to medium low, and cook until all the batter has set and there is no more liquid batter sitting on top – about 3-5 minutes.
+• Place a lid over the pan, reduce heat to medium low, and cook until all the batter has set and there is no more liquid batter sitting on top – about 3 minutes.

 • Remove lid and continue cooking to let the bánh xèo become crispy.
 Check to make sure your stove is not too hot to prevent burning the bottom.